According to research conducted by the Pew Research Center, 86% of women ages 40-44 were mothers in 2016. This is a 6% increase from the decade prior.

 Women with higher levels of education are becoming mothers at a larger rate today as well.
 80% of women 40-44 with a Ph.D. were mothers in 2014 versus just 65% of women in that same category in 1994.

 If you’re a new mother and planning to breastfeed your baby you should check out this list of uses for breast milk you might not know about.
+You can also check lovemajka.com for helpful information on how to increase your milk supply.
 Keep reading to learn more.

 1. It Can Soothe an Itchy Throat